Discoxjunkie/100-days-of-code/log.md

 **Thoughts:** Struggled a little bit in terms of syntax and putting brackets where they need to be especially with the temperature conversion exercise.
 A little frustrating.

 **Link to work:** N/A

+### Day 4: January 9th, 2018

+**Today's Progress**: Continued Javascript challenges.

+**Thoughts:** Still not tocomfortable with syntax, but things flowed a lot easier and I'm beginning to really just understand whats going in the code by looking at it.

+**Link to work:** N/A